chiaracont/chiaracont/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on: Building my data portfolio and mastering visualization tools.

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning: How to become a professional Data Analyst.

-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on: Projects with people and companies where I can continue to grow and learn.

-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with: Optimizing my learning path and mastering technical workflows.

-- 💬 Ask me about ...
+💬 Ask me about: How to apply a socio-cultural lens to your data analysis.

-- 📫 How to reach me: ...
+📫 How to reach me: ccmariani47@gmail.com

-- 😄 Pronouns: ...
+😄 Pronouns: She/Her

-- ⚡ Fun fact: ...
+⚡ Fun fact: I’m transitioning from traditional, analog field research to the world of digital data analytics.
 -->